 A piece of art

 The imitated vellum binding of Munthe’s Draumkvæde was executed by master bookbinder H. M. Refsum in Christiania (Oslo).
-Munthe had problems getting hold of the blue glass pearls, and in the end they were ordered from Germany.
+Munthe had problems getting hold of the blue glass pearls that are embedded in the cover.
+In the end they were ordered from Germany.
 They had a tendency to fall out, according to some critics.
 But they are still in place in my copy of the book, also on the back.

 The printing revival